 11. You Adopted a Dog

 All dogs are good dogs, but some are restricted breeds.
 If you have a German shepherd, for example, your rates may increase to cover potential bite claims, and those aren’t cheap.
-The average dog bite claim is $33,230.
+Overall, home insurance companies paid nearly $900 million in dog bite claims in 2021.

 It can be frustrating to see a slightly higher rate when your policy is up for renewal, but remember: all companies increase prices slightly each year.
 If you decide to shop around for a new policy, just make sure you’re not sacrificing coverage for a slightly lower price.